 - reactions of family, friends, colleagues etc

 The challenge aims to raise awareness of food allergies as well as some funds for the Anaphylaxis Campaign, a UK charity supporting food allergy sufferers.
 Their target is to raise £1500 – donate now.
-You can find out full details of the challenge over at Last But Not Yeast.

 Who is behind the One McPeake Challenge?

 The challenge is now being taken forward on a larger scale by Jaqueline’s new venture, Allergen Accreditation.
 This initiative aims to help catering outlets comply with the laws on allergen labelling and meet the needs of people with food allergies.
 There are an estimated 2 million people in the UK with diagnosed food allergy, and 600,000 with coeliac disease.
 This is a huge number of people and by becoming a trusted food provider for people with food allergies, businesses can win themselves a lot of loyal customers.